theuerc/Website/src/routes/blog/qovery-and-gitpod.md

 `youtube: QPXeCmbl2d0`

 Whether you need to do a hotfix because you messed up something or want to try a new feature before pushing it to production, Gitpod and Qovery are here for you.
-The power of Gitpod and Qovery combined makes managing the environment, production and development has never been this easy and straightforward.
+The power of Gitpod and Qovery combined makes managing the environment and development easy and straightforward.
 Don’t wait for one more second and improve your velocity and autonomy today!

 If you have any questions about configuring and running your project, drop by [Gitpod’s community Discord](https://discord.com/invite/gitpod) server or [Qovery Discord Server](https://discord.gg/qovery).
 We would love to hear your feedback in the Community.